How to Become a Profitable Amazon Seller

 When running a business on Amazon, you have to sell products that people are actually interested in.
 For this, it’s important to keep in touch with trends through social media, what’s in the news, and other sources.

 There are some fads that you might be able to make a quick profit off of — take fidget spinners, for instance.
 But for long-term financial success, you’ll want to focus on products in markets that are always strong, like weight loss, natural health, self-development, yoga, consumer electronics, baby items, and others.
 A good way to gauge a profitable market is to check Amazon itself — what are the bestsellers?
+Remember it's a good idea to stay in a big mainstream market that will continue to have demand for years to come.

 3. Be Competitive and Know Your Competition